Zayd ibn Haritha al-Kalbi

 Zayd ibn Ḥāritha al-Kalbī (زيد بن حارثة الكلبي) (c.
-581–629 CE), was an early Muslim, sahabah and the adopted son of the Islamic prophet, Muhammad.
-He is commonly regarded as the fourth person to have accepted Islam, after Muhammad's wife Khadija, Muhammad's cousin Ali, and Muhammad's close companion Abu Bakr, Zayd was a slave in Khadija's household for several years, but Muhammad later freed and legally adopted Zayd as his own son.
-Zayd was afterwards married to two prominent women of Muhammad's household, including his cousin Zaynab and his mother's servant Umm Ayman.
+581–629 CE), was an early Muslim, Sahabi and the former adopted son of the Islamic prophet, Muhammad.
+He is commonly regarded as the fourth person to have accepted Islam, after Muhammad's wife Khadija, Muhammad's cousin Ali, and Muhammad's close companion Abu Bakr.
+Zayd was a slave that Hakim ibn Hizam, Khadija's nephew, bought for her at a market in Ukaz.
+Zayd then became her and Muhammad’s adopted son and took his lineage.
+His lineage was later restored just before he had his second wife Zaynab bint Jahsh divorced and married to Muhammad.
+He later went on to marry into Muhammad's family.

 Zayd was a commander in the early Muslim army and led several early military expeditions during the lifetime of Muhammad.
-Zayd led his final expedition in September 629 CE, and set out to raid the Byzantine city of Bosra.
+Zayd led his final expedition in September 629 CE, when he set out to raid the Byzantine city of Bosra.
 However the Muslim army was intercepted by Byzantine forces and Zayd was subsequently killed at the Battle of Mu'tah.

 Childhood

-Zayd is said to have been ten years younger than Muhammad, suggesting a birth-year of 581 He is also said to have been 55 (lunar) years old at his death in 629, indicating a birthdate of 576.
+Zayd is said to have been ten years younger than Muhammad, suggesting a birth-year of 581.
+He is also said to have been 55 (lunar) years old at his death in 629, indicating a birthdate of 576.

 He was born into the Udhra branch of the Kalb tribe in the Najd region, central Arabia.
 He claimed a pedigree twelfth in descent from Udhra ibn Zayd al-Lat ibn Rufayda ibn Thawr ibn Kalb ibn Wabara.
 Zayd's mother, Suda bint Thaalaba, was from the Maan branch of the Tayy tribe.